thebigG/Tasker/bin/README.md

 There will always be an executable on the bin folder which is the "Tasker" file.
 Now, if you want to run your own Tasker binary because you recompiled a new version all you have to do is replace the old "Tasker" file with your new shiny recompiled one, and it should work just fine!

+Bare in mind that for now I've tested this script only on Ubuntu-based distros.